tweetingSigma/words/Quotes.md

 >
 > _from the book Farenheit 451_

+> "We overestimate what we can do in a day and underestimate what we can do in a year."
+>
+> _Multiple sources.
+Found many versions similar, but I loved this one the most._

 ### Tags : Fashion

 > "Fashion is a form of ugliness so intolerable that we have to alter it every six months. "